Due to the impact of COVID-19 we're changing how the course is delivered.

 Be inspired in a dynamic city setting

-Our location in the heart of the world heritage port city of Liverpool means we respond to its outward-looking international focus.
-With its impressive architectural heritage and award winning contemporary architecture (including the 2014 Stirling prize winning Everyman Theatre), Liverpool provides an excellent backdrop to our focus in both research and teaching on the design of cities and evolving urban conditions.
+With its impressive architectural heritage and award-winning contemporary architecture (including the 2014 Stirling Prize winning Everyman Theatre), Liverpool provides an excellent backdrop to our focus in both research and teaching on the design of cities and evolving urban conditions.

 Support your creativity with solid practical skills

-We understand art and technology as complementary aspects of the study and creation of architecture.
-We focus on creating architecture graduates who balance imagination and creativity with real-world knowledge and skills.
-All teaching staff are actively involved in professional consultancy and academic research which means that our students benefit from their extensive range of knowledge and expertise in preparation for their professional career.
+We focus on producing architecture graduates who balance imagination and creativity with real-world knowledge and skills.
+All teaching staff are actively involved in professional consultancy and academic research, which means that our students benefit from their extensive range of knowledge and expertise in preparation for their professional career.

 Allow your creativity to flourish

-We do not have a "house style", but instead encourage our students to develop their own design methodology based on an understanding of history, technology and architectural theory.
-We challenge our students to find individual solutions to complex design problems, but also enable choice by allowing you to choose from a variety of design briefs as well as assignments throughout the programme.
+We do not have a “house style”, but instead encourage our students to develop their own design methodology based on an understanding of history, technology and architectural theory.
+We challenge our students to find individual solutions to complex design problems, choosing from a variety of design briefs as well as assignments throughout the programme.